manishdashsharma/TODO-APP/Backend/README.md

 ## Technologies Used
 - Express , Fast, unopinionated, minimalist web framework for Node.js
 - MongoDB is a free open source NOSQL document database with scalability and flexibility.
 Data are stored in flexible JSON-like documents.
+- Render , It’s easy to deploy a Web Service on Render.